oliversheridanmethven/orsm/README.md

 ## Documentation

-The full documenation can be found here [Documentation](https://oliversheridanmethven.github.io/testing/).
+The full documentation can be found here: [Documentation](https://oliversheridanmethven.github.io/testing/).